-St Laurence’s well is located in the townland of Garrylaurence/Garri Labhrais meaning Field/Garden of Lawrence.
-It is located in a small enclosured area beside a narrow road that runs through the townland.
+St Lawrence’s well is located in the townland of Garrylaurence/Garri Labhrais meaning Field/Garden of Lawrence.
+It is located in a small walled enclosure beside a narrow road that runs through the townland.

-The saints feast day is the 14th of November , but the 9th of August was the main day for pilgrimage at Garrylaurence.
+The saints feast day is 10th of August and is the main day for pilgrimage at Garrylaurence.
 Mass is still celebrated there most years in August.

 The plaque over the doorway states ‘St Laurence’s Holy Well Renovated by Clonmult Muintir na Tíre 10.
 August 1969‘.